janosver/rpi-measurements-api/README.md

 # rpi-measurements-api
-API to store and retreive measurements made with a Raspberry Pi
+API to store and retreive temperature, humidity and soil moisture measurements

 ## Configuration